saori-eth/hyperfy/docs/ref/Video.md

 ### `.height`: Number|null

 The fixed height of the plane when not using a custom geometry.
 Can be set to `null` to be automatic.
 When automatic, the height will match the `.ratio` value until the video begins playback and will then resize to match the video dimensions.
 Defaults to `null`.

-### `.ratio`: Number

-The ratio of the plane before video begins playback, when not using a custom geometry.
-This works with the `width` and `height` values to allow automatic resizing based on video dimensions.
-Defaults to `16 / 9` (1.7777777778).

 ### `.geometry`: Geometry